Agoric/documentation/main/getting-started/before-using-agoric.md

 A more detailed explanation follows.

-::: tip Watch: Prepare Your Agoric Environment (Nov 2020) While you will need to read below for updated details such as `node` version, this presentation is a good overview of the Agoric SDK setup process.
+::: tip Watch: Prepare Your Agoric Environment (Nov 2020) This presentation is a good overview of the Agoric SDK setup process, though a few details are out of date:

+ - node version: 12.x is too old; use 14.15.0 or higher
+ - skip `git checkout hackathon-2020-11`; use the default `master` branch

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w0By22jYhJA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::